Assorion/FNF-Assorion-Mirror/README.md

 # Important Notes/RoadMap

   **Notes**
 -	Settings are stored in a `.json` file.
-(Assets/songs-data/savedata.json) meaning you can externally modify the game settings.
+(Assets/songs-data/savedata.json) meaning you can externally modify the game settings
 -	There has been a complete overhaul of Chartingstate.
-Therefore, it will probably have new bugs and will be partially confusing at first glance.
+Therefore, it will probably have new bugs and will be partially confusing at first glance
 -	It should be simpler to integrate more characters into a single song.
-Notes have special player values that make this possible.
+Notes have special player values that make this possible
 -	Charts are handled differently to the base game.
 Absolute positions are used instead of millisecond values.
-In addition, notes have player values in the chart.
+In addition, notes have player values in the chart
--	Assorion Engine based off `0.2.6` version of the base game.
+-	Assorion Engine based off `0.2.6` version of the base game
--	Songs and Data folder have been merged into the songs-data folder.
+-	Songs and Data folder have been merged into the songs-data folder

  **RoadMap**
 * [X]	Bug Fixes and Optimizations